 - 1.1 The Ombudsman acts in accordance with the purpose of the Swiss Banking Ombudsman Foundation (Article 3 of the Foundation Charter).
-He provides clients of the member institutes of the Swiss Bankers Association (hereinafter "institutes") with a neutral and independent source of information and intermediary that does not issue binding legal judgments. - 1.2 The Ombudsman also serves as the Central Claims Office for dormant assets held in Swiss banks under the guidelines issued by the Swiss Bankers Association. - Art.
-2: Scope of competence of the Ombudsman - 2.1 The Ombudsman deals with questions and complaints from clientss about banking and financial services transactions carried out by institutes as defined in Article 1.1.
-Any directly affected private individual or legal entity may approach the Ombudsman. - 2.2 The Ombudsman declines competence in - questions of general business and fee policy - abstract business and legal questions - transactions with institutes abroad that are not financial services to private clients pursuant to Article 3 letter c and Article 4 paragraphs 1 and 2 of the Financial Services Act (FinSA).normally, any cases where official proceedings are already under way and any cases transferred to such proceedings prior to completion of Ombudsman proceedings or that have been definitively settled
+He provides customers of the member banks of the Swiss Bankers Association (hereinafter "Banks") with a neutral and independent source of information and intermediary that does not issue binding legal judgments. - 1.2 The Ombudsman also serves as the Central Claims Office for dormant assets held in Swiss banks under the guidelines issued by the Swiss Bankers Association.

+Art.
+2: Scope of competence of the Ombudsman

+- 2.1 The Ombudsman deals with questions and complaints from bank clients relating to transactions conducted with Banks that have their registered office in Switzerland.
+Any directly affected private individual or legal entity may approach the Ombudsman. - 2.2 The Ombudsman declines competence in - questions of general business and fee policy - abstract business and legal questions - transactions with the foreign branches of Swiss banks - normally, any cases where official proceedings are already under way and any cases transferred to such proceedings prior to completion of Ombudsman proceedings or that have been definitively settled

 - 2.3 Applying to the Ombudsman does not suspend or limit legal deadlines such as those relating to limitation, forfeiture or court or administrative proceedings.
-Clients are responsible for ensuring such deadlines are met. - 2.4 The procedural rules set out in the guidelines of the Swiss Bankers Association on the treatment of assets without contact and dormant assets at Swiss banks (Guidelines on Dormant Assets) apply to searches for dormant assets held in Swiss banks.
+Bank clients are responsible for ensuring such deadlines are met. - 2.4 The procedural rules set out in the guidelines of the Swiss Bankers Association on the treatment of dormant accounts, custody accounts and safe-deposit boxes at Swiss banks apply to searches for dormant assets held in Swiss banks.